WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ## Features

-- 🖋️ Automatically detects ICBC policy documents and stamps a customer copy and a copy for the batch
+- 🖋️ Automatically detects ICBC policy documents in Downloads folder and stamps a customer copy and a copy for the batch
 - ✏️ Backs up the original PDF to a shared folder
 - 🔍 Duplicate protection using the insured name and transaction timestamp
 - 📊 Sorts files into producer folders using the producer two code